 - Students received academic training in resilience and adaptive management.
 Training covered the complex interactions of ecological and societal systems affecting water management, and the use of sophisticated mathematical and computational tools for decision support.
 There were many possibilities for research projects.

 - Students also participated in externships and workshops that exposed them to real-world applications and transfer knowledge in a way that would be useful to policymakers.

 - An international experience compared compromised watersheds in the Great Plains of the United States to similarly challenged watersheds in Europe.

 - Local, state and federal agencies helped shape curricula in natural science, policy and law by developing student research externships.

-The NSF IGERT program is intended to catalyze a cultural change in graduate education by establishing innovative new models for graduate education and training in a fertile environment for collaborative research that transcends traditional disciplinary boundaries.
+The NSF IGERT program was intended to catalyze a cultural change in graduate education by establishing innovative new models for graduate education and training in a fertile environment for collaborative research that transcends traditional disciplinary boundaries.

-The program is funded through July 31, 2015.
+The program is funded through July 31, 2016.